nitish-kumar-ngh/PATHFINDER-VISUALIZER/README.md

   - **Breadth-First Search (BFS):** Finds the shortest path in an unweighted grid.
   - **Depth-First Search (DFS):** Explores as far as possible along each branch before backtracking.
   - **Dijkstra's Algorithm:** Finds the shortest path with non-negative weights.
-  - **A* Search Algorithm:** Combines Dijkstra's algorithm with a heuristic to improve performance.
+  - **A {*} Search Algorithm:** Combines Dijkstra's algorithm with a heuristic to improve performance.
 - **Randomized Prim's Algorithm:** Used for maze generation, creating complex environments for pathfinding algorithms to navigate.

-The project structure and architecture are designed to provide a clear visualization of pathfinding algorithms in action, offering users an interactive and educational experience.
+**The project structure and architecture are designed to provide a clear visualization of pathfinding algorithms in action, offering users an interactive and educational experience.**